18 Week Access Policy

 A DNA is strictly defined as a patient failing to give notice that they will not be attending their appointment.
 Patients who give prior notice no matter how small are not classed as DNAs.

-Patients who DNA a pre-op assessment will be removed from the waiting list and referred back to their GP.
+Patients who DNA a pre-op assessment will be removed from the waiting list and referred back to their Consultant for clinical review

 10.2 Patient Cancellation